 CAPM in Action

 For example, say you’re looking at a stock worth $50 per share today that pays a 3% annual dividend.
-The stock’s beta compared to the market of 1.5, making it riskier than a market portfolio.
+The stock’s beta is 1.5, making it riskier than the overall market.
 Also, assume that the risk-free rate is 3% and this investor expects the market to rise in value by 5% per year.

 The expected return of the stock based on CAPM is 6%.